MicrosoftDocs/well-architected/well-architected/architect-role/checklist.md

 ## Next steps

-Get started with the pillars of WAF and familiarize yourself with the key concepts.
+Get started with the Well-Architected Framework pillars, and familiarize yourself with the key concepts.

 > [!div class="nextstepaction"]
 > [Azure Well-Architected Framework pillars](../pillars.md)